-The flag of Austria (Austrian German: Flagge Österreichs) consists of three equal horizontal bands: red, white, and red.
-White represents peace and honesty, and red means hardness, bravery, and strength.
-The height-to-width ratio of the flag is 2:3, and the flag was adopted in 1918.
+The flag of Austria (Austrian German: Flagge Österreichs) is a bicolor flag consisting of three equal horizontal stripes of red, white and red.
+White represents peace and honesty, while red stands for hardness, bravery, and strength.
+The flag has an aspect-width ratio of 2:3, and the flag was adopted in 1918.

 Also, its coat of arms includes an eagle symbolizing Austrian sovereignty, a crown for the middle class, a sickle for the farming class, a hammer for the working class, and a broken chain symbolizing liberation from German occupation.